Denim Insulation: The Good And The Bad

-Post industrial and post consumer-use denim and cotton are recycled into insulation.
+Post industrial and post consumer denim and cotton are recycled into insulation.
 Is it the best choice for you?
 Here are some thoughts to consider.

-Insulation in any form is earth-friendly.
+Insulation in any form is an eco-friendly option.
 When installed correctly, it cuts energy bills, saving you money and preserving natural resources.
-Insulation reduces the amount of fossil fuels we use to stay warm in winter and cool in summer.
+Insulation also reduces the amount of fossil fuels we use to stay warm in winter and cool in summer.

 Not only is insulation good for the environment, it is also good for your well being.
 It helps deaden the sound in a building, so you have proper privacy in each room.
 There are also less echos in a well-insulated building.
 Certain insulation types have health benefits as well!
 They don’t carry off-gas formaldehyde, glue, toxic propellants, or other carcinogenic fumes.
 The cleaner the insulation, the better the quality of indoor air.

 As the construction industry moves away from toxic materials and closer to eco-friendly materials, insulation has not been left out.
 Builders are experimenting with cellulose (shredded newspaper), sheep’s wool, hemp, and denim.

 There is a lot of textile waste in this country.
 Denim and cotton scraps from the mills and leftover clothes from retailers are being recycled into insulation.
 It’s an environmental benefit to keep it out of the landfills.

 Organizations that take clothing donations also have a surplus of textiles, which get recycled as many products.
 As long as people wear clothes, there will be a seemingly endless supply of fabric for insulation, making it a renewable product.

 Denim insulation is actually a combination of recycled jeans and post-industrial denim and cotton, not just denim.
 The fabric is shredded and treated with boric acid to make it flame retardant, and insect, pest, and mildew resistant.